annaship/datasciencecoursera/cleaning_data_project/CodeBook.md

     7. Use descriptive activity names to name the activities in the data set.

     8. From the data set in the previous step, create a second, independent tidy data set with the average of each variable for each activity and each subject.

+    9. Write the result into a text file